Is There a Dimmer Outlook Ahead for Elys Game Technology Corp. (ELYS)?

 Elys Game Technology Corp.
-(NASDAQ:ELYS) went up by 21.79% from its latest closing price compared to the recent 1-year high of $4.40.
-The company’s stock price has collected -8.24% of loss in the last five trading sessions.
+(NASDAQ:ELYS) went up by 19.66% from its latest closing price compared to the recent 1-year high of $4.47.
+The company’s stock price has collected 42.95% of gains in the last five trading sessions.
 Press Release reported on 12/01/20 that Elys Game Technology Revenue Increases 44% to $9.7 Million for the Third Quarter of 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.